Cal Men's Gymnastics Benefit Camp

 US Sports Camps and the Cal Men's Gymnastics coaching staff team up again for another fun summer of gymnastics!
-Join Head Coach JT Okada and Assistant Coaches, Mark Freeman and Koji Uematsu, at the historic UC Berkeley campus and experience elite collegiate gymnastics.
+Join Head Coach JT Okada and Assistant Coach Mark Freeman at the historic UC Berkeley campus and experience elite collegiate gymnastics.

 The Complete Skills Camp will help gymnasts improve their skill sets, further development, improve technique, and gain a deeper understanding of gymnastics.
 Camp is open to any and all participants ages 7-18, but is structured towards gymnasts that have completed or are training in USAG levels 4-10.

 - Work and train with the Cal Men's Gymnastics Staff

 - Opportunity to practice and train on the world renowned UC Berkeley campus